 Other advantages include short waiting times for operations and specialists, as well as competing medical services.

-Budget cover is a bit cheaper, but still expensive enough to shock most Brits.
+Budget cover is a bit cheaper, but still expensive enough to shock most Europeans.

 Budget plans usually cover only an in-patient treatment and most tests are left out.
 American doctors tend to order more tests and scans than the European norm.
 They will put you on a full course of treatment when a British doctor would advise you to take Lemsip.